 Stroll through the winter garden at Ormesby Hall

-On the tennis lawn standing tall are the strikingly crisp vines of the yew hedges contrasting with the bare skeletal branches of the wistreia and roses.
+The strikingly crisp vines of the yew hedges contrasting with the bare skeletal branches of the wistreia and roses.
 Winter can be a magical time in the garden as the trees can truly be seen without their leafy coats and interesting marks upon the trees can be found and hidden nests.

 What are our gardeners up to?

 Throughout the winter, our gardeners are kept busy...

 - The gardening team begin to focus on the pruning and shaping of the evergreen shrubs.

 - Working on the 250 acre estate thinning the trees, scrub clearing and general estate upkeep.